mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/09/day-202/">August 09, 2017</a></small></div>
-<p><strong>Trump pushed back on Mitch McConnell's "excessive expectations" line about the legislative progress and his agenda</strong>, tweeting that "After 7 years of hearing Repeal and Replace, why not done?" in reference to Republicans' promise to repeal and replace the Affordable Care Act.
+<p><strong>Trump pushed back on Mitch McConnell's "excessive expectations" line about the legislative progress and his agenda</strong>, tweeting that "After 7 years of hearing Repeal and Replace, why not done?" in reference to Republicans' promise to repeal and replace the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>.
 The White House director of social media, Dan Scavino, added his own take: "More excuses. @SenateMajLdr must have needed another 4 years - in addition to the 7 years – to repeal and replace Obamacare." (<a href="https://www.vox.com/policy-and-politics/2017/8/9/16118536/mitch-mcconnell-scavino-trump">Vox</a> / <a href="http://www.cnn.com/2017/08/09/politics/mitch-mcconnell-dan-scavino/">CNN</a>)</p>